FAQ

 I’m a little, um, hirsute.
 Will my body hair affect my paint?

 You can definitely be painted over body hair although it can be a bit trickier to get an even coat.
-Body hair also makes removing the paint more difficult and more painful.
+Body hair also makes removing the paint more difficult.
 Some folks get into the hair removal aspect while others chose to go au naturel.
 It’s up to you.

 If you do paint over hair, be sure to move around while it’s drying so you don’t get pinching.